Akanksha546/ADS/README.md

 Abstract

-This report presents a basic autonomous driving simula<on implemented using Python's Pygame library.
+This report presents a basic autonomous driving simulation implemented using Python's Pygame library.
 The simulation focuses on a four-way intersection with traffic lights, cars, and simple traffic rules.
 The core functionalities include:
 • Environment Creation: Defining the road layout, sidewalks, dividers, and traffic lights.
 • Car Dynamics: Spawning, moving, and removing cars based on traffic light signals and lane rules.
 • Traffic Light Control: Implementing a basic traffic light cycle to control the flow of traffic.
 • While this simulation provides a foundational understanding of autonomous driving concepts, it lacks advanced features like realtime sensor data processing, path planning, and collision avoidance.
 Our approach provides a lightweight yet extensible plaWorm for testing autonomous vehicle behaviors in controlled urban environments.
-The results indicate that rule-based traffic management systems can effec<vely coordinate multiple vehicles through complex intersec<ons while maintaining traffic flow and safety parameters.
+The results indicate that rule-based traffic management systems can effec<vely coordinate multiple vehicles through complex intersections while maintaining traffic flow and safety parameters.

 Introduction

 Urban traffic management systems are becoming increasingly complex with the introduc<on of autonomous vehicles (AVs) into existing infrastructure.
-Simulation environments play a crucial role in tes<ng and valida<ng autonomous vehicle behaviors before real-world deployment (Wei et al., 2019) [1].
+Simulation environments play a crucial role in testing and validating autonomous vehicle behaviors before real-world deployment (Wei et al., 2019) [1].
 While high-fidelity 3D simulators like CARLA (Dosovitskiy et al., 2017)[2] offer detailed physics- based simulations, simplified 2D environments can provide rapid prototyping capabilities for testing basic traffic management algorithms and vehicle coordination strategies.
 This study focuses on developing a lightweight simulation framework that captures essential aspects of autonomous vehicle behavior at traffic intersec<ons, including:
 - Traffic light synchronization
 - Vehicle spawning and path planning -